 Asking the right questions can unlock insights that help you break through issues and better support your team.
 That’s why we want to share some great questions you can use today to uniquely understand and support your remote employees.

-The key is focusing on the common challenges of working remotely.
+The key is focusing on the specific challenges of working remotely.
 Your team may not volunteer information about these issues, but addressing them can improve their work life and the performance of your team as a whole.

 Within each section, we’ve provided context to help you understand the purpose of the questions and how they allow you to help remote workers facing those particular challenges.